Liouville theorems for nonlocal Lane--Emden inequalities with degenerate kernels: Abstract

 \section{Abstract}

-We establish a Liouville-type theorem for nonnegative weak supersolutions to $\mathcal{L}_K u = u^q$ in $\mathbb{R}^n$, where $\mathcal{L}_K$ is a translation-invariant integro-differential operator of order $2s$ with $s \in (0,1)$.
-The kernel $K$ is assumed to be even and satisfy uniform ellipticity bounds.
-We prove that the only nonnegative supersolution is the trivial one $u \equiv 0$ in the range $1 < q \le \frac{n}{n-2s}$ for $n > 2s$ (and for all $q > 1$ when $n \le 2s$).
-Our proof is elementary and relies on a test function method combined with a dyadic decomposition of the nonlocal tail.
-Notably, our argument does not rely on the maximum principle or the fundamental solution.
+We establish a Liouville-type theorem for the inequality $\mathcal{L}_K u \ge |u|^q$ in $\mathbb{R}^n$, where $\mathcal{L}_K$ is a translation-invariant, degenerate elliptic integro-differential operator whose kernel is even and satisfies $0\le K(z)\le \Lambda|z|^{-n-2s}$.
+No lower ellipticity bound is imposed on the kernel, and no sign condition is imposed on the solution.
+We prove that every such solution is trivial when $1 \le q \le \frac{n}{n-2s}$ if $n > 2s$, and for every $q \ge 1$ if $n \le 2s$.
+The proof combines a test function method with a dyadic decomposition of the nonlocal tail and uses neither the maximum principle nor a fundamental solution.